 - Improved shock absorption

-- Improvement in overall balance/stability
+- Improvement in overall balance and stability.

-- Reduction or elimination of painful pressure points that develop during nine holes of golf
+- Reduction or elimination of painful pressure points that develop during nine holes of golf.

 These 3 advantages of orthotics can translate into improving on those fundamentals of stance and posture.